Will CleanSpark Inc. (CLSK) benefit from Wall Street bulls Calls?

-CleanSpark Inc. (NASDAQ: CLSK) is -21.79% lower on its value in year-to-date trading and has touched a low of $0.97 and a high of $42.60 in the current 52-week trading range.
+CleanSpark Inc. (NASDAQ: CLSK) is -8.16% lower on its value in year-to-date trading and has touched a low of $0.97 and a high of $42.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CLSK stock was last observed hovering at around $28.29 in the last trading session, with the day’s loss setting it -5.57% off its average median price target of $50.00 for the next 12 months.
-It is also 54.56% off the consensus price target high of $50.00 offered by 1 analysts, but current levels are 54.56% higher than the price target low of $50.00 for the same period.
+The CLSK stock was last observed hovering at around $21.21 in the last trading session, with the day’s gains setting it 5.47% off its average median price target of $50.00 for the next 12 months.
+It is also 46.64% off the consensus price target high of $50.00 offered by 1 analysts, but current levels are 46.64% higher than the price target low of $50.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)